-This week there are quite a few files to hand in.
-You should probably put all of this into its own directory; if it were called location\lab you would go to the directory that contains location\lab and type handin cmsc162 lab2 location\lab
+This week there are quite a few files to hand in, but I want a single handin with all of them.
+You should probably put all of this into its own directory; if it were called location_lab you would go to the directory that contains location_lab and type handin cmsc162-1 lab2 location_lab

-Of course, if you called the directory something other than location\lab, type that instead!
+Of course, if you called the directory something other than $location_lab$, type that instead!
+(You can resubmit as many times as you want, but each submission should have all the files required.)